Alhelal/Study_guide/Terraform_Note.md

     ` terraform destroy -target (virtual machine) `

         You could also use terraform destroy -target (virtual machine) and destroy only the virtual machine and then run a terraform apply again.

+11. To manage the resources created manually by Ron and Ginny in Terraform without negatively impacting the availability of the deployed resources, Harry can follow the steps below:

+        1. Import the existing resources: Harry can use the terraform import command to import the existing resources into Terraform.
+The terraform import command allows you to import existing infrastructure into Terraform, creating a Terraform state file for the resources.
+You can also create an import block to pull in resources under Terraform management.

+        2. Modify the Terraform configuration: After importing the resources, Harry can modify the Terraform configuration to reflect the desired state of the resources.
+This will allow him to manage the resources using Terraform just like any other Terraform-managed resource

+        3. Test the changes: Before applying the changes, Harry can use the terraform plan command to preview the changes that will be made to the resources.
+This will allow him to verify that the changes will not negatively impact the availability of the resources.

+        4. Apply the changes: If the changes are correct, Harry can use the terraform apply command to apply the changes to the resources.

+12. The terraform login command can automatically obtain and save an API token for HCP Terraform.

+13. Terraform can be expressed using two syntaxes: HashiCorp Configuration Language (HCL), which is the primary syntax for Terraform, and JSON.

+14. HashiCorp, the creator of Terraform, recommends using two spaces for indentation when writing Terraform code.
+This is a convention that helps to improve readability and consistency across Terraform configurations.

+        For example, when defining a resource in Terraform, you would use two spaces to indent each level of the resource definition, as in the following example:

+        resource "aws_instance" "example" {
+          ami           = "ami-0c55b159cbfafe1f0"
+          instance_type = "t2.micro"

+          tags = {
+            Name = "example-instance"
+          }
+        }

+15.